paoldilo/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```

+5-minute interval with maximum number of steps: 835

 ## Imputing missing values

 1. Calculate and report the total number of missing values in the dataset